 - Lightning will require a 30 minute break in the festival.

-- We will not be able to refund exhibitor fees or after-party tickets, as festival costs (portable restrooms, rental equipment, sound equipment, shuttles, etc.) will remain the same regardless of weather conditions
+- We will not be able to refund exhibitor fees, as festival costs (portable restrooms, rental equipment, sound equipment, shuttles, etc.) will remain the same regardless of weather conditions.

 - We will use social media to let attendees know when it is safe to return.